cdapio/cdap/cdap-docs/admin-manual/source/6-verification.rst

 ============

 To verify that the CDAP software is successfully installed and you are able to use your Hadoop cluster, run an example application.
-We provide in our SDK pre-built ``.JAR`` files for convenience.
+We provide in our SDK pre-built JAR files for convenience.

 #.
 Download and install the latest `CDAP Software Development Kit (SDK)
    <http://cask.co/downloads/#cdap>`__.